vmware-archive/react-starter/README.md

 We have provided an example router in this application.
 The router is using [Grapnel](https://github.com/bytecipher/grapnel).

 Router callbacks should be responsible for changing the page.
-This can accomplished by storing a page component in the router, as in this example.
+This can be accomplished by storing a page component in the router, as in `app/components/router.js`.
-If it fits your app better, there are alternate methods involving storing the name of the page in the store.
 Router callbacks also have access to props and Actions to save route params in the store.
-Examples are provided in the `router.js`.

 We recommend having a `setRoute` dispatch event for easy debugging.
-We have provided an example in the main dispatcher.
+We have provided an example in `app/dispatchers/main_dispatcher.js`.

-We have also provided a mock router for use in test, `spec/app/support/mock_router.js`.
+We have also provided a mock router for use in test in `spec/app/support/mock_router.js`.
-The mock router should is installed in `spec_helper.js`.
+The mock router is installed in `spec/app/spec_helper.js`.
-If you do not mock the router, it will change your browser url while running Jasmine.
+If you do not mock the router, it will change your browser URL while running Jasmine.